Thinkers360

 ~ Sian Davies • Toyota UK

-WHAT MAKES ME DIFFERENT: I’ve spend the past 30 years studying how work gets done.
+WHAT MAKES ME DIFFERENT: I’ve spend the past 35+ years studying how work gets done.
 Over 1,000,000 interviewed and surveyed.
-I have my ears to the ground, listening to hum of daily To Dos, and my eyes to the future, watching for what comes next.
-I’m an IBM Futurist, and have conducted high-impact future of work research for multiple technology giants.
+I have my ears to the ground, listening to the hum of daily To Dos, and my eyes to the future, watching for how AI Agents will change everything.
+I’ve been an IBM Futurist, and have conducted high-impact future of work research for multiple technology giants.

-READY TO TALK? email me at bill@simplerwork.com, or visit my site at http://www.simplerwork.com.
+READY TO TALK?
+Please reach out to me here on LinkedIn, email me at bill@simplerwork.com, or visit my site at http://www.simplerwork.com.

 Available For: Advising, Authoring, Consulting, Influencing, Speaking